wowashuwow/wowashuwow.github.io/_pages/about.md

 If you like [my work](/work/) and would like to hire me, send me an email at **ab (at) ashutoshbhosale (dot) com**, and let's make good writing contribute directly to your bottom line 💪

 But you say you have an above-average attention span in this twenty-first century?
 I laud you.
-I also tell you you're in luck, because in the long version, we have a conversation.
+I also tell you you're in luck, because we're in the long version now, and in the long version, we have a conversation.

 Why don't we start by talking about our hobbies?
 I like strength training, running, photography, reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, TV shows, and of course, writing.